awsdocs/aws-codeartifact-user-guide/doc_source/external-connection.md

 # Add an external connection<a name="external-connection"></a>

-You can add a connection between an CodeArtifact repository and an external, public repository such as [https://npmjs\.com](https://npmjs.com) or the [Maven Central repository](https://repo.maven.apache.org/maven2/)\.
+You can add a connection between a CodeArtifact repository and an external, public repository such as [https://npmjs\.com](https://npmjs.com) or the [Maven Central repository](https://repo.maven.apache.org/maven2/)\.
 Then, when you request a package from the CodeArtifact repository that's not already present in the repository, the package can be fetched from the external connection\.
 This makes it possible to consume open\-source dependencies used by your application\.

 **Topics**
 + [Add an external connection to a repository](#adding-an-external-connection)